Book review of Zaido, by Yukari Chikura, Wednesday, December 9, 3:02 p.m., liveblogging now:

 I’m drifting off in my head, back to those years, but I turn again to the book, trying to refocus.

 The next page is a double-page spread—has there been one of these before in the book?—showing wires with birds upon them, strung across the page, echoing the fence photograph with the birds now the fortunes.
 I don’t know what symbolism the birds hold for Shintoism in particular or for the Japanese in general.
 What follows is a series of black and white landscape images, the snow silently falling and everywhere at once.
 A photo of a shrine looks, after seeing the others, black and white, but there is color, a pale painted green along the roof and faded browns in the wood of the structure.
 There is no color in the trees or plants which poke out of the snow.

 We are back to the ritual again, men walking through the snow, wearing green robes, colorful headpieces that look like strips of cloth sewn together to mimic hair.
-The plants show green here as does the skin of the men.
+The plants show color here as does the skin of the men.
 They walk in a line, and there are people behind them, arcing along some path.

 There is a child with a hat and the hat has a red ribbon folded in the same way as the fortunes on the fence.
 There are the hats again, people bent over, arms raised.
 An image of a stage upon which two people perform some play or ritual, the people intentionally divided by the gutter of the book, which is a noble attempt to make use of the book’s gutter but nevertheless is an unfortunate design decision.